BigB00m10/TheChild/README.md

 - **Twee 3 Language Tools** - Extremely useful when working with twee (.tw extension) files easier and faster.
 - **open in browser** - With this one, to test the compiled game just right click on it (html) and select "Open in Default Browser".
 - **Prettier - Code formatter** - This one is for the Typescript.
 Press Shift+Alt+F to automatically format it nicely.
-- **vscode-icons** - Adds icons to most file types to identify them on VSCode file viewer at a single glance.
+- **file-icons** - Adds icons to most file types to identify them on VSCode file viewer at a single glance.
 - **indent-rainbow** - Adds a different color to the indentation depending on how many tabs or spaces have.
 It makes it faster to analize it.
 In my opinion.
 - **Noctis** - Just a collection of color themes to please my eyes.
 I use the *Noctis Minimus* theme.